unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 Note that `f`, `a`, and `b` all have their significances.

-This mean when talking about a specific category, we need to specify `f`, `a`, and `b`.
+This means when talking about a specific category, we need to specify `f`, `a`, and `b`.

 From here, we can derive the two basic *requirements* of FP:

-1. Since we are talking about mathematics, this function `f(a) -> b` must be pure.
+1. Since we are talking about mathematics, this function `f(a) -> b` is an equation.\
+   That means every time you call it with a specific `a'`, it will always return `b'`.\
+   In other words, the function must be pure.
 2. `a` and `b` are just *set of objects*, this means they can be anything:\
    values (such as strings and numbers), set of values (such as arrays, lists, vectors, objects),\
    functions (higher-order functions), or set of functions (generics)